Daniel Davari

-Daniel Davari (دانیال داوری; born 6 January 1988) is a professional footballer who plays as a goalkeeper for Rot-Weiß Oberhausen.

-Born in Germany of Iranian and Polish descent, he represented the Iran national team at international level.
+Daniel Davari (دانیال داوری; born 6 January 1988) is a former professional footballer.
+He last played as a goalkeeper for Rot-Weiß Oberhausen.
+Born in Germany, he represented the Iran national team.

 Club career

 Eintracht Braunschweig

 Davari began his career with the reserve side of 1.
 FSV Mainz 05, before moving to Eintracht Braunschweig in 2009.
 Originally the club's back-up keeper, he became a starter for Eintracht Braunschweig when Marjan Petković had an injury early during the 2011–12 season.
 Although Petković returned from his injury a few weeks later, Davari kept the starting spot for the rest of the season, eventually leading Braunschweig to reach promotion to the Bundesliga.

 On 13 August 2013, Davari played his first Bundesliga match against Borussia Dortmund in the 2013–14 Bundesliga season and earned a 1 rating from Kicker (based on a scale of 1 to 6, with 1 being the highest).
 Davari was voted the best Braunschweig player at the midpoint of the Bundesliga season.
 He was named the man of the match against Freiburg on 12 April 2014.
 On 10 May, Davari provided an assist to Jan Hochscheidt against Hoffenheim.